OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 In this step there is now an extra requirement to download and update an Arduino library zip file.

--download the library zip file from the link provided in the Osoyoo Manual Lesson 5 (In the Manual version I was using the link went to:  http://osoyoo.com/driver/mecanum_metal_chassis/for_mega2560/WiFiEsp-master.zip )
+- download the library zip file from the link provided in the Osoyoo Manual Lesson 5 (In the Manual version I was using the link went to:  http://osoyoo.com/driver/mecanum_metal_chassis/for_mega2560/WiFiEsp-master.zip )
 A folder WiFiEsp-master.zip will download

--virus scan the file always after downloading and before clicking or using
+- virus scan the file always after downloading and before clicking or using

--Open up the Arduino IDE (similar to above in earlier steps) but this time click Sketch, Library, Add ZIP Library, select WiFiEsp-master.zip
+- Open up the Arduino IDE (similar to above in earlier steps) but this time click Sketch, Library, Add ZIP Library, select WiFiEsp-master.zip

 ![addlibrary](addlibrary.png)

 Lesson5b Arduino code being compiled and uploaded to the robot car -- with this new code the robot car's Wi-Fi board will log onto your house/workplace Wi-Fi